ancient-military-history

 Case Studies: Intelligence Deciding the Fate of Fleets

 Throughout ancient history, there are numerous battles where the outcome can be traced directly to the superiority or failure of intelligence and reconnaissance.
-These case studies illustrate the principles in action.
+These case studies illustrate the principles in action and highlight the enduring importance of information in naval warfare.

 The Battle of Salamis (480 BC): The Perfect Ambush